 Proactively creating new relationships, networking, and masterminding are just a few examples of the many tools that can support you in persisting with consistent effort to reach your goal.

-Again, Step Four of the Seven Steps to Seven Figures wealth building course is specifically designed to help you organize your life so that it literally pulls you toward financial freedom with a minimum of self-discipline or sacrifice.
+The Expectancy Wealth Planning course is specifically designed to help you organize your life so that it literally pulls you toward financial freedom with a minimum of self-discipline or sacrifice.

 This step will help you focus your time and money resources on financial freedom, eliminate energy wasting clutter, and arrange your life so that outside forces actually fuel your dream of financial freedom, rather than hold you back.